What is Machine Learning?

 Are Machine Learning Algorithms totally objective?

 Machine Learning Algorithms are trained using data sets.
 And unfortunately, sometimes the data may be biased and so the ML algorithms are not totally objective.
-This is because the data may include human biases, historical inequalities, or different metrics of judgment based on gender, race, nationality, sexual orientation, etc. For example, Amazon found out that their Machine Learning based recruiting algorithm was biased against women.
+This is because the data may include human biases, historical inequalities, or different metrics of judgement based on gender, race, nationality, sexual orientation, etc. For example, Amazon found out that their Machine Learning based recruiting algorithm was biased against women.
 This may have occurred as the recruiting algorithm was trained to analyze the candidates’ resumes by studying Amazon’s response to the resumes that were submitted in the past 10 years.
 However, the human recruiters who analyzed these resumes in the past were mostly men with an inherent bias against women candidates that were passed on to the AI algorithm.

 This means that some Machine Learning Algorithms used in the real world may not be objective due to biased data.
 However, companies are working on making sure that only objective algorithms are used.
 One way to do this is to preprocess the data so that the bias is eliminated before the ML algorithm is trained on the data.
 Another way is to post-process the ML algorithm after it is trained on the data so that it satisfies an arbitrary fairness constant that can be decided beforehand.